Joe Moore (running back): College career

 At Missouri, he became the school's all-time leading rusher, and in 1969, he broke the school's record for the most rushing yards in a season with 1,312 yards.
 In his senior year in 1970, Moore was among the nation's top running backs in five games, rushing for 610 yards until he suffered a shoulder injury.
 Moore ended his college career with eleven 100-yards rushing games in his career, which remains the highest by any Missouri player, and in 1995, he was inducted into the University of Missouri Hall of Fame.

 Professional career

-However, in the National Football League, Moore failed to stay healthy, along with having to follow Bears legend Gale Sayers' footsteps, and managed only 281 yards on 87 carries with no touchdowns in 23 games during two seasons with the Bears, while averaging just 3.2 yards per carry.
+Moore's NFL career was a disappointment.
+He was drafted by the Chicago Bears in the first round of the 1971 NFL Draft (#11 overall).
+He failed to stay healthy, and thus only managed to gain 281 yards on 87 carries with no touchdowns in 23 games during two seasons with the Bears, while averaging just 3.2 yards per carry.
 Moore also had five receptions for 39 yards, along with a punt return for no yards.
-Moore played in nine games in his rookie season of 1971, running for 90 yards and recording 22 receiving yards, as Chicago finished 6–8.
+Following in the footsteps of Bears legend Gayle Sayers, Moore played in nine games in his rookie season of 1971, running for 90 yards and recording 22 receiving yards, as Chicago finished 6–8.
 Two years later, in his final season, Moore appeared in all 14 games, recording 191 rushing yards and 17 receiving yards, and the Bears finished with a record of 3–11.

 He is considered to be one of the worst draft picks in Bear's history.